Originally created as The Handcrafted Soapmakers Guild, the association was formed in 1998 when a small group

 of handcrafted soap and cosmetics which includes those individuals who make handcrafted soap and cosmetics, the vendors

 and suppliers who serve them, the private label companies that sell handcrafted soap under their own label but do not manufacture it

-- to promote and educate the public about the handcrafted soap and cosmetic industry;
+and the general public as consumers of handcrafted soap and cosmetic products.

 Benefactor levels are also offered to members who wish to provide a higher level of support to the association.

 Away from marketing hype and advertising slogans, consumers can